How to Build a Connector SDK Connector with Visual Studio Code and GitHub Copilot

 Use DuckDB to inspect the synced data and verify that the expected schema and values were loaded.
 See our Working with DuckDB documentation to learn more.

-command.
+Once validated, deploy the connector using the fivetran deploy command.
 The CLI should return the connection ID and confirm the success of the deployment.

 Once deployed, start syncing data with the connection.